ScarletStar/docker-telegraf-netatmo/README.md

 This repository contains a script for retrieving data of a netatmo weather station for use with telegraf.

-First obtain API keys from the Netatmo developmer website:
+First obtain API keys and refresh token from the Netatmo developmer website:

 https://dev.netatmo.com/